MatthewDailey/now-just-me/README.md

-# Feed Blocker - Firefox Extension
+# Now Just Me - Firefox Extension

 A Firefox extension that hides the feed on LinkedIn and Twitter/X, helping you stay focused and avoid distractions.